danyhersco/atlas/README.md

 Welcome to ATLAS, an agentic Intelligent Tutoring System (ITS) guiding students throughout their enrolled university modules.

-*Note: ATLAS is part of CampusConnect, a Microsoft-led project aiming to build an agentic open-source intelligent campus management system.
-Other areas of automation are maintenance, energy consumption, student services, security, and event planning.*

-*Note n2: This project has been developed on my university email address.
+*This project has been developed on my university email address.
 This repo is a copy-paste of the final version.*

+My Microsoft Tech Community article about ATLAS is available [here](https://techcommunity.microsoft.com/blog/educatordeveloperblog/atlas-your-ai-tutoring-agent-for-personalised-learning/4450466).

 ## Project Structure